Written by: Savannah Alday

-Have you ever been to a show and saw a bunch of personalized signs?
+Have you ever been to a show and seen a bunch of personalized signs?
 Some may say things like “I LOVE YOU” or “YOU’RE THE BEST!”
-Some people even bring huge cut-outs heads of artists' to demonstrating the lengths they will go for them.
+Some people even bring huge cut-outs of heads of artists' to demonstrate the lengths they will go to for them.
 These signs as personalized and wonderful as they are can often be lost and not even seen due to the vast amounts of people in the audience.
 Not to mention if an artist is playing an arena there is no way they can see what someone is holding up in the back.
 This is what makes fan projects so amazing!

 Fan projects are organized efforts by fans or artist teams that help all fans be seen.
 They are typically events that are organized prior to the concert and then go into action at the show.
 Fan projects for concerts are the most typical form, but the types of projects vary.
 To help give you an idea of what they look like, we’ve highlighted the best fan projects that stood out.

 A project touched on in one of With The Band’s earlier blog posts was turning Bridgestone Arena in Nashville, TN into a rainbow for Kacey Musgraves when she visited music city back in November 2019.

 Fans were able to assemble, making the plan to fill every cup holder in the arena with a different colored card matching the colors of the rainbow, which they distributed according to section.
 These slips of paper were no larger than a 5x8 index card.
 Fans would take them out once Kacey started to sing her song “Rainbow,” and hold their phone’s flashlight underneath to illuminate the card.
 The glowing rainbow filled the arena with an aura of magic that had both Kacey and her fans in awe.
 It was truly a special experience for everyone there.

 Fan projects also have the ability to empower important messages.